 Migraine headaches can be debilitating, making it difficult to continue your routine life.
 Fortunately, migraines can be prevented and managed with adequate medical help.
 Contact your medical provider if your migraine persists, the pain is severe, or if you notice signs of retinal migraine, as it may indicate a more serious issue.

-Looking for effective and quick relief from migraine?
+Looking for relief from migraine?
 Visit us at 8-2-8 Urgent Care, a walk-in clinic in Oceanside, California.
-We can accurately diagnose the type of migraine you are facing and offer effective and quick treatments to mitigate the pain.
+We can accurately diagnose the type of migraine you are facing and offer treatments to mitigate the pain.
+Contact us at 760-216-6253 and our staff will walk you through our self-check in from home.